metalstormbass/WAAP-TF/README.md

-vuln_bootstrap.sh (#Username for vulnerable server.
+In vuln_bootstrap.sh (#Username for vulnerable server.
 Make sure that this is the same as the username in terraform.tfvars) Insert your WAAP token.

 ```hcl
 #Variables